epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 - It is currently not possible to deploy MIP Local with a firewall enabled.
 MIP Local cannot run either with the firewall up, unless the correct rules are configured (see [MIP Local requirements](#mip-local-requirements)).

-- The deployed MIP will include research datasets (PPMI, ADNI and EDSD), but the process to include hospital data in MIP-Local is as yet unclear. **TODO: Obtain information, test, complete dedicated section below**
+- The deployed MIP will include research datasets (PPMI, ADNI and EDSD), but the process to include hospital data in MIP-Local is as yet unclear. **TODO: Obtain information; test; complete dedicated section below**

 Note: Clinical data processed and made available in the Local Data Store Mirror (LDSM) will not be visible from the Local Web Portal without further configuration, but they will be available to the Federation if the node is connected (variables included in the CDE only).